SimonSchaep/Research_Optimizing_Battle_Simulators/README.md

 https://www.pgroup.com/blogs/posts/cuda-threading-model.htm

-would be better on gpu
+would be better on gpu.
 but cpu is quicker to implement quite easy to multithread our most costly processes since already in for loop use parallel for instead